 The awesome thing about being crafty is you can make gifts that cost very little.
 This works out great for me since I’m crafty(and cheap)!

 You may remember the “Bless this Barn” sign I made out of my neighbor’s old gate.
 It was heading for the trash and I saved it’s life.
-Poor gate never saw it coming… The sign I made out of it was a Christmas gift for my husband’s parents.
-They have horses and I thought this would be a perfect gift to hang in their barn.
+Poor gate never saw it coming…the sign I made out of it was a Christmas gift for my husband’s parents.
+They have horses and I thought this would be a perfect gift to hang at the entrance to their barn.